OldManUmby/Sundered-Shadows/Manuscript/01-Characters/10-Origin.md

 ### Generating Ability Scores

-Except for prime requisites, as noted under each lineage, all races generate their ability scores the same.
+All races generate their ability scores the same.
 Roll 3d6 and tally the dice; repeat this process for each ability in order.
-Once all ability scores are rolled, the player may swap any two scores.
+As noted under each lineage and class, prime requisites have advantage.
+After all ability scores are rolled, the player may swap any two scores once.
 Prime requisites may only be swapped with a higher score.

 ### Age